codeattack-medialab/Joystick_Fachada/README.md

 ## E-Paper Screen Images

 Use following online software (https://javl.github.io/image2cpp/) to convert and save images in the e-paper screen format.
 Each pixel is represented inside a Byte in Hexa format.
+Instrucctions:
+ - Set your BW or gray image.
+Chek resolutio or try to fit the image to our screen resolution: 296x128
+ - Set you desired threslhod value.
+And check the preview results.
+ - Set the resulting "code output format" to ARDUINO and copy/paste the resulting code inside our code: ( IMG_0001.ino )

 ## UDP Protocol